-A. Under no circumstances should an emergency responder or healthcare worker compromise their safety regarding these guidelines.
+A. Under no circumstances should an emergency responder or healthcare worker compromise their safety in regards to these guidelines.
 When in doubt about a patient with a weapon or the weapon itself, emergency responders and healthcare personnel should contact local law enforcement.
 Law enforcement officers will make the decisions regarding disarming the patient and the weapon.